Munchie

-Munchie is a 1992 comedy film directed by Jim Wynorski.
-The film stars Andrew Stevens, Loni Anderson, and Jennifer Love Hewitt in her film debut.
+Munchie is a 1992 American low budget fantasy comedy film directed by Jim Wynorski.
+The film stars Andrew Stevens, Loni Anderson, Dom DeLuise and Jennifer Love Hewitt in her film debut.
 The film was released in Tennessee on May 15, 1992.

 Plot

 Gage Dobson is a young boy dealing with various problems in his life.
-He is constantly bullied at school (by his fellow students AND the teachers), his widowed mother, Cathy, is dating the "creep" Dr. Elliot Carlisle, with whom Gage has a mutual hatred, and the girl he adores, Andrea, doesn't seem to know he exists.
+He is constantly bullied at school, his divorced mother, Cathy, is dating the "creep" Dr. Elliot Carlisle with whom Gage has a mutual hatred, and the girl he adores, Andrea, doesn't seem to know he exists.
 Gage's only friend is Professor Cruikshank, whom everyone considers a crackpot.
 After wandering into an abandoned mine, Gage finds a creature that calls itself Munchie.
 Gage runs home, frightened by the creature, only to find that Munchie has followed him home.
 Munchie explains to his new "pal" that he has magical powers and can help him out with the problems in his life.

 Munchie's "help," however, only causes Gage more trouble.
-Munchie helps him get revenge on the school bullies (one is continually humiliated during a performance of Romeo & Juliet, the other is beaten up in the locker room) but he also helps to embarrass the school principal, who threatens Gage with expulsion.
+Munchie helps him get revenge on the school bullies but he also helps to embarrass the school principal, who threatens Gage with expulsion.
 Fed up with Munchie's machinations, Gage takes him to Cruikshank, who reveals that Munchie is an eternal creature that has been in every major civilization since time began.
 Gage leaves Munchie with Cruikshank, only to have Munchie return to his house and put together a huge party while Cathy and Dr. Carlisle are on a date.
 The party is a big hit; Gage's principal, who attends, tells him he won't have to worry about expulsion, and Andrea and Gage finally get a chance to talk and they hit it off well.

-While Cathy and Carlisle are on their date, Carlisle manages to disgust her with his sexist attitudes ("thirty something divorcees with children are a glut on today's market") and she demands he take her home early.
+While Cathy and Carlisle are on their date, Carlisle manages to disgust her with his sexist attitudes and she demands he take her home early.
 They arrive and find the party in full swing.
 Cathy is furious with Gage, but when Carlisle finds a sleeping Munchie, he kidnaps him to take him to his office for experiments.
-With the help of Andrea and Cruikshank, Gage manages to get Munchie back and a chase ensues, culminating with Carlisle crashing into a donut shop and getting arrested by nearby cops.
+With the help of Andrea and Cruikshank, Gage manages to get Munchie back and a chase ensues, culminating with Carlisle crashing into a donut shop and being arrested by nearby cops.

 Munchie leaves to join Cruikshank on a foreign expedition, promising Gage that they'll see each other again someday.

 Cast

 Production

-Munchie had a 18-day shooting schedule.
+Munchie had an 18-day shooting schedule.
 Director Jim Wynorski spoke about working with actress Jennifer Love Hewitt, that working with her led to him writing Little Miss Millions, specifically for Hewitt who made her debut role in this film.